 Payors typically have differing and complex billing and documentation requirements.
 If we fail to comply with these payor-specific requirements, we may not be paid for our services or payment may be substantially delayed or reduced.
 While we have policies and procedures in place, it is not always possible to identify and deter misconduct or improper activities by employees, independent contractors, licensed providers and third parties, including noncompliance with billing, coding and clinical documentation requirements and other regulatory standards and requirements.
 Moreover, federal and state laws, rules and regulations impose substantial penalties, including criminal and civil fines, monetary penalties, exclusion from participation in government healthcare programs and imprisonment, on entities or individuals (including any individual corporate officers, physicians or licensed providers deemed responsible) that fraudulently or wrongfully bill government-funded programs or other third-party payors for healthcare services.
-Both federal and state government agencies have heightened and coordinated civil and criminal enforcement efforts as part of numerous ongoing investigations of healthcare companies, as well as their executives and managers, with enforcement actions covering a variety of topics, including referral and billing practices.
+Both federal and state government actions covering a variety of topics, including referral and billing practices.
 Further, the federal False Claims Act and a growing number of state laws allow private parties to bring qui tam or "whistleblower" lawsuits against companies for false billing violations.